-Furthermore, at December 31, 2023, the Company has positive working capital amounting to 8,603 thousand euros (2022: 6,576 thousand euros).
+Likewise, at December 31, 2024 the Company presents positive working capital in the amount of 4,254 thousand euros (2023: a positive balance of 8,603 thousand euros).

-Given all the above, the sole director of the Company prepared the accompanying financial statements on a going concern basis on the understanding that it will not encounter difficulties in realizing its assets or settling its obligations when due and in the amounts at which they are recognized on the balance sheet at December 31, 2023.
+Given all the above, the sole director of the Company prepared the accompanying financial statements on a going concern basis on the understanding that it will not encounter difficulties in realizing its assets or settling its obligations when due and in the amounts at which they are recognized on the balance sheet at December 31, 2024.